 As a student participant, it will be your responsibility to:

-- Attend a mandatory match session to learn more about the selection process and how to maximize your time with your sponsor.
+- Attend a mandatory orientation session to learn more about the selection process and how to maximize your time with your host.
 Virtual information sessions will be offered to students who are studying off campus.

 - Contact your sponsor before winter break to arrange an agreeable shadow date.

-- Research the organization and career field of your sponsor before the shadow day.
-Students are encouraged to visit the Center for Career Services, make an appointment with a career counselor by calling 315-228-7380, or visit colgate.edu/careerservices for guidance.
+- Research the organization and career field of your host before the shadow day.
+Students are encouraged to visit the Center for Career Services, make an appointment with a career advisor by calling 315-228-7380, or visit colgate.edu/careerservices for guidance.

 - Arrange and pay for your own transportation to your shadow location.